Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Proficiency with advanced weapons.

 You are well-versed in the use of Blackpowder weapons and wield them with deadly efficiency.
-You gain the following benefits:

 * You ignore the loading property of Blackpowder weapons with which you are proficient.
 * Whenever a hostile creature moves within 10 feet of you, and you did not move on your last turn, you can use a reaction to make a ranged weapon attack against that creature.